ErikWaters/ssMain-with-React/readme.md

 ## Current State

-I've disabled the file management tool until I can complete it for this version
+Due to my leaving the industry and a lack of interest in utilizing this tool I'm no longer supporting it.
+If anyone still thinks this would be useful please contact me and I would be glad to accommodate.

 ## Contact Me

-Please send any questions / comments to me at ewaters@bpeinc.com
+Please send any questions / comments to me at erikj.waters@gmail.com